sulaiman-binkhamis/PyExecute/README.md

 # PyExecute
-A PyQt python app which can take input python code and run it.
+A PyQt desktop python app which can take input python code and run it.

 # ToDo:
 Fix bugs